BBernardoC/crud-react-exp/README.md

 ## 3. add SQL file

-- in your workbench run the following sql file "userinputs"
+- in your workbench run the following sql file "dump"

 ## 4. start backend and frontend